Mariners 936

 About Mariners

 The South Coast Sailing Team (“SCST”) is a volunteer led 501(c)(3) tax exempt charitable organization created to foster youth sailing.
-SCST operates two sailing and marine education programs from Dana Point Harbor, California, the Mariners Jr. sailing program for tweens aged 12-13 and the Mariners 936 Sea Scout sailing program for teens aged 14-18.
-Through SCST and our predecessor organizations we have been providing Southern California teens and tweens a sailing and marine based education for over 40 years.
+SCST operates two sailing and marine education programs from Dana Point Harbor, California, the Mariners Jr. sailing program for youth aged 12-13 and the Mariners 936 Sea Scouts sailing program for teens aged 14-18.
+Through SCST and our predecessor organizations we have been providing Southern California youth a sailing and marine based education for over 40 years.

 Our Mission

-Our mission is to empower and inspire tweens and teens through sailing, fostering confidence, teamwork, leadership and a love for the sea.
+Our mission is to empower and inspire youth through sailing, fostering confidence, teamwork, leadership, and a love for the sea.
 We provide access to sailing education, creating opportunities for personal growth and lifelong connections with the marine environment.
 By instilling a sense of adventure, respect, and environmental stewardship, we aim to cultivate the next generation of skilled sailors and passionate ocean advocates.
 Together, we navigate the waves, shaping young lives and empowering them to navigate the challenges of the future with resilience and purpose.

 Our Members